 (g) to encourage persons, organisations and authorities involved in, or performing functions with respect to, the conduct of industrial relations under the laws of the State to communicate, consult and co-operate with persons, organisations and authorities involved in, or performing functions with respect to, the conduct or regulation of industrial relations under the laws of the Commonwealth.

 [Section 6 inserted: No. 94 of 1984 s.
 5; amended: No. 20 of 2002 s.
-114 and 127.]
+114 and 127; No. 30 of 2021 s.
+4 and 78(7).]

 7. Terms used